arnold on Jan 28, 2019

 Once I have an initial keyword that I am starting to like I then go back to the search engines and I do a Google search.
 I am constantly looking to make sure that the keywords I am using are relevant to my product or service.
 The websites that are coming up for that keyword are competitors that provide the same service as I do so I know I am on the right track.
 However, it is very possible that we missed a good keyword at this point that could be better than what we came up with.
 So it is important to look at a couple other keyword tools.

 My next step is going to be to check my numbers with the Google ADS Keyword Planner Tool.
 This is a tool used to come up with keywords for when you use Google Ads but it has been used by SEO’s for a long time to look for keyword opportunities.
-Unfortunately, Google recently made it only full featured for accounts with a bigger ad spend.
-Other people can use it but the functionality is limited.
-If you are at a company with a big ad spend you may have access to the Keyword Planner.
-I ran my keyword through the keyword planner and the results are posted on the next page.
-My keyword planner may look different than yours as my version is full featured.
+To set up a Google Account and use the Keyword Planner for Free please read this article.

 The next tool I could use, especially if I did not have access to the Google Keyword Planner, would be the MOZ Keyword explorer.
 It works similarly to the Google Keyword tool.